 A single slice of thick crust pizza packs in about 275 calories.
 Multiply this by 3 or 4 slices and add the calories from your drink, and you are overshooting your daily calorie count in just one meal.
 The alternative is to make your pizza with whole grain flour (or use Lebanese bread), well-seasoned home-made tomato paste, low-fat cheese, and a generous pile of veggies.

 A small piece of deep-fried chicken coated in breadcrumbs contains as many as 250 calories.
 And who can stop at just one piece?
 Substitute this with a piece of chicken that’s dipped in egg, rolled in breadcrumbs and herbs, and baked or grilled in an oven.

-A chicken fajita burrito from Chipotle Mexican Grill can be a whopping 1200 calories!
-If you love Mexican food but don’t want to derail your diet, consider a deconstructed burrito with lettuce, beans, avocado, and salsa.
+A chicken fajita burrito from Chipotle Mexican Grill can be a whopping 1200 calories.
+If you love Mexican food but don’t want to derail your diet, you may try a deconstructed burrito with lettuce, beans, avocado, and salsa.
 A serving of fresh tomato salsa has only 10 calories compared to the decidedly more substantial 230 in guacamole.
 Go easy on the sour cream and cheese and skip the rice.